Tazia Akhter

 Tazia Akhter (তাজিয়া আক্তার) (born 12 December 1993) is a Bangladeshi former cricketer who played as an all-rounder.
 She appeared in four One Day Internationals and four Twenty20 Internationals for Bangladesh in 2012 and 2013.
 She played domestic cricket for Khulna Division.

 Early life and background

-Akhter was born on 12 December 1993 in Bangladesh.
+Akhter was born on 12 December 1993 in Sylhet, Bangladesh.

 Career

 ODI career

-Akhter made her ODI debut against the South Africa on 6 September 2012.
+Akhter made her ODI debut against South Africa on 6 September 2012.

 T20I career

-Akhter made her T20I debut against South Africa on 11 September 2012.
+Akhter's T20I debut was also against South Africa, on 11 September 2012.

 Asian Games

-Akhter was a member of the Bangladesh team that won a silver medal in the women's cricket tournament at the 2010 Asian Games in Guangzhou, China.
+Akhter was a member of the Bangladesh team that won the silver medal in the women's cricket tournament at the 2010 Asian Games in Guangzhou, China.